Gkremkow/Gkremkow/README.md

 The work that I have uploaded so far comes from a previous course I had here at MCC, a web design course.
 It was our final project and shows off use of JS, CSS, and HTML 5.
 Other than this I have done a little bit of coding in python from another previous course, some PhP while in highschool, a bit of programming in the iPhone environment and its supported language, as well as Java, though that was all some time ago.

+6/6/2021
+Added coding program that takes an int input from the user to establish the weight of cheese that they have.
+From this the program calculates the number of containers of cheese produced, the cost to produce this amount, and the profit from it all.

 <!--
 **Gkremkow/Gkremkow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.